Too Many Dates

 He was rather put off by this girl and wasn't entirely sure how to respond but finally said, "Since that would be rather ridiculous."

 "It doesn't sound very ridiculous to me.
-I think it will be a lot of fun when we all go," Luna replied.
+I think it will be a lot of fun when we all go," Luna replied, looking quite pleased at such an idea.

 "You seem rather confident about this," Harry surmised.